 Vitamins are organic chemical compounds that the body can’t synthesize in sufficient quantities and must therefore obtain from the diet.
 Common vitamins include Vitamin D (which helps the body to absorb calcium, iron, magnesium, phosphate, and zinc from food) and Vitamin C (which is important for proper growth and development, the maintenance of the immune system, and good vision).

 Dietary minerals are inorganic chemical elements required by the body other than the four elements carbon, hydrogen, nitrogen, and oxygen.
 Some dietary minerals, such as iodine and fluoride, are only needed in tiny quantities.
 These are known as trace elements.
 Iodine is necessary for normal thyroid function and for the production of thyroid hormones.
 Fluoride helps to prevent tooth decay.
 Other dietary minerals, such as iron and calcium, are needed in larger amounts.
 These are known as macrominerals.
 Iron is essential for numerous processes, including making the oxygen-carrying proteins hemoglobin and myoglobin.
 Calcium is important for strong bones and teeth.

 Calories are the units of energy found in nutrients.
-Your body needs a certain number of calories each day to survive, remain healthy, and fuel physical activity.
+Your body needs a certain number of calories each day to fuel bodily functions and physical activities.
 If you consume fewer calories than your body needs, you will lose weight; if you consume more calories than your body needs, you will gain weight.
-Therefore, being aware of the number of calories you take in is important, and can help you to manage your weight.
+Therefore, being aware of the number of calories you take in is important and can help you to manage your weight.